godspeedsystems/gs-node-templates/FullStack_App_With_React/Setup.md

 it will start your server on  ```PORT 8000``` and client on ```PORT 3000```

-In case you get stuck, reach out to us on our discord channel.
+In case you get stuck, reach out to us on our [discord server](https://discord.gg/mjBa3RvTP5).